openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 ### ohos.permission.MANAGE_UDMF_APP_SHARE_OPTION

-Allows an application to set or remove the sharing range of the data supported by UDMF.
+Allows an application to set or remove the sharing range of the data supported by the UDMF.

 **Permission level**: system_basic